gapml/NLP/docs/about.md

 Along with the builtin stemmer and lemmatizer, the module can optionally be configured to use the NLTK (open source) stemmers, lemmatizer and parts of speech annotations.

-## VISION

-The vision module provides preprocessing and storage of images into machine learning ready data.
-The module supports a wide variety of formats: JPG, PNG, BMP, and TIF, and number of channels (grayscale, RGB, RGBA).

-Images can be processed incrementally, or in batches.
-Preprocessing options include conversion to grayscale, resizing, normalizing and flattening.
-The machine ready image data is stored and retrievable from high performance HD5 file.

-The HD5 storage provides fast and random access to the machine ready image data and corresponding labels.

-Preprocessing can be done either synchronously or asynchronously, where in the latter case an event handler signals when the preprocessing has been completed and the machine ready datta is accessible.

-Further disclosure requires an Non-Disclosure Agreement.

 ## MODULES

   ![modules](img/modules.png)